 For instance, let’s take a key ” New York real estate “.
 For such key, you can draw a description alt “New York real estate luxury”, as well as the title “luxury real estate in Manhattan, New York.”
 An optimized description of image should contain such words as “photo”, “picture”.

 Alt text best practices:

-Eventually, image alt text should be distinct yet in addition descriptive of the point of the webpage.
+Eventually, image alt should be distinct yet in addition descriptive of the point of the webpage.

 - Be specific when you describing the image.
 Depict the picture, and be explicit.
 Use both the picture’s subject and setting to direct you.

 - Keep your alt text less than 125 characters.
-Screen-reading tools regularly quit perusing alt text at this point, cutting off wordy alt text at awkward moments.
+Screen-reading tools regularly quit perusing alt attribute at this point, cutting off wordy alt text at awkward moments.